Joplin tornado: Meteorological synopsis

-Storm track and damage
+Tornado summary, track and damage

 Beginning

 The tornado first touched down in Newton County, Missouri, just east of the Missouri–Kansas state line, approximately 1/2 mi southwest of the intersection of South Central City Road and 32nd Street, at 5:34 p.m.
 CDT (22:34 UTC).
 Eyewitnesses and storm chasers reported multiple vortices rotating around the parent circulation.
 Here, the tornado downed several large trees at EF0 intensity.
 Civil defense sirens sounded in Joplin twenty minutes before the tornado struck, in response to the tornado warning issued at 5:17 p.m.
 CDT (22:17 UTC) for northwestern Newton and southwestern Jasper counties in Missouri, and southeastern portions of Cherokee County, Kansas, but many Joplin residents did not heed the warning or the sirens.

 The tornado moved east-northeast and strengthened to EF1 intensity as it continued through rural areas towards Joplin, snapping trees and power poles and damaging outbuildings.
 Widening, the tornado then tracked into the more densely populated southwest corner of the city near the Twin Hills Country Club.
 It heavily damaged several homes at a subdivision in this area at up to EF3 strength.
 The tornado continued to cause EF3 damage as it moved through another subdivision just east of Iron Gates Road.
 Numerous homes were destroyed and multiple vehicles tossed around, some of which were thrown onto or rolled into homes.
 The tornado reached EF4 intensity just before crossing S. Schifferdecker Ave.

 EF5 intensity in Joplin

 The now massive and wedge-shaped tornado then crossed S. Schifferdecker Ave. at 5:38 p.m.
 CDT (22:38 UTC), producing its first area of EF4 damage only four minutes after touching down, as several small but well-built commercial buildings were flattened.
+One person was killed after they were ejected from their car as the tornado crossed the road.
+Further strengthening resulted in the tornado reaching EF5 intensity shortly afterwards.
 Consistent EF4 to EF5 damage was noted east of S. Schifferdecker Ave. and continued through most of southern Joplin.
 Numerous homes, businesses, and medical buildings were flattened in this area, with concrete walls collapsed and crushed into the foundations.
 A large steel-reinforced step and floor structure leading to a completely destroyed medical building was "deflected upward several inches and cracked".
 Steel trusses from some of the buildings were "rolled up like paper", and deformation or twisting of the main support beams was noted.
 Multiple vehicles were thrown and mangled or wrapped around trees nearby.
 Several 300-pound concrete parking stops anchored with rebar were torn from a parking lot in this area and thrown up to 60 yd away.
 Iowa State University wind engineer Partha Sarkar calculated the force needed to remove the parking stops from the lot and found that winds exceeding 200 mph would have been required.